immcantation/immcantation/docs/getting_started/getting-started.rst

 *Introduction to B cell repertoire analysis using the Immcantation framework*.
 This tutorial is based on our introductory webinar.
-It is also available as an R Notebook (`intro-lab.md <https://bitbucket.org/kleinstein/immcantation/src/master/training>`_) in the Immcantation repository.
+It is also available as an R Notebook (`intro-lab.Rmd <https://bitbucket.org/kleinstein/immcantation/src/master/training>`_) in the Immcantation repository.

 .. admonition:: Tutorial